![]() |

 Note that we create three elements including "MIX", "MIX_BCVALUE" and "MIX_BCFLUX", to evaluate fields in volume, on the boundary where natural conditions are applied and where essential conditions are applied, respectively.

 Both fields and finite elements are defined on part of the mesh, i.e. entities set, where mesh block name starts with first four letters "SOIL".
 In case of "MIX_BCVALUE" and "MIX_BCFLUX" where blocks name having first for letters "HEAD" and "FLUX", respectively.
-A user can define multiple blocks and attach material model, material parameters and initial conditions independently to each of them independently.
+A user can define multiple blocks and attach a material model, material parameters and initial conditions independently to each of them independently.

-In a similar way, other types of elements can be added to the formulation, for example, we can create evaporation element on some parts of the boundary, or one can extend formulation with other mechanical and non-mechanical fields.
-For example, one can add heat conduction and solve coupled problem with freezing and thawing processes.
+In a similar way, other types of elements can be added to the formulation, for example, we can create an evaporation element on some parts of the boundary, or one can extend formulation with other mechanical and non-mechanical fields.
+For example, one can add heat conduction and solve a coupled problem with freezing and thawing processes.

 In method MixTransport::UnsaturatedFlowElement::buildProblem, we create problem and Discrete Manager operating on that problem